We don’t have enough money. There isn’t enough time. We don’t have enough resources. There is too much need. We can’t.

 New Mindset, New Results

 The idea that simply changing your mindset can change your result is well studied.
 Doing so can rewire your brain.
 Harvard Medical School did a study with pianists whose brain functions were monitored as the musicians played.
 They then did the same while the musicians visualized playing.
 Their brain activity looked the same.
 In other words, mere thought can alter our gray matter.
 It gives scientific credence to Henry Ford’s famous quote, “Whether you think you can or you can’t, you’re right.”

 Nonprofit boards, leadership, and staff can change that mindset by building clarity about what they are truly out to accomplish by developing a theory of change.

-By and large, nonprofits are good at telling the world what they do.
+Nonprofits are good at telling the world what they do.
 Most can clearly explain who they serve.
 Nearly all can give a concise overview of their programs.
 Yet, when it comes to why they do what they do, too many fail.
 What is lacking is a clear theory of change.
-It’s a failure to answer the question, “What societal change are we working toward and what is our place in impacting that change?”
+It’s a failure to answer the question, “What societal change are we working toward, and what is our place in impacting that change?”
 It sounds intuitive, but it often remains elusive.

 Clear Wisdom Consulting works with nonprofits to bring clarity to not just the organization’s messaging and communications, but to it mindset and purpose.